rangeroob/B64/README.md

 ## Installation

+install it yourself as:

+    gem install B64

-To install this gem onto your local machine, run `bundle exec rake install`.
+Or install this gem locally with:

+    `bundle exec rake install`

 ## Usage

 Type :

     B64 -w 'anything'